DEPA: Self-Supervised Audio Embedding for Depression Detection: Introduction

-One potential solution to data sparsity is to pretrain a model on large data and then leverage the models knowledge to a downstream task.
-However, pretraining on supervised tasks (e.g., speech recognition) requires time intensive and costly manual labelling.
-Self-supervised training can potentially remove the dependency on manual labels, thus being able to easily scale with data.
-Within the field of natural language processing (NLP) self-supervised text embedding pretraining can be seen as a major breakthrough, with methods such as GloVe\cite{pennington2014glove}, BERT\cite{devlin2018bert} and ELMo\cite{Peters:2018}.
-Self-supervised pretraining from audio-visual signals, such as SoundNet\cite{aytar2016soundnet}, have been found to outperform traditional spectrogram based features regarding acoustic environment classification.
-In fact, much research has been focused on self-supervised audio-visual segmentation and feature extraction\cite{Rouditchenko2019,Zhao2018,owens2018audio}.
+The last important problem is that models so far are heavily restricted by the limited amount of depression data.
+Hence even with the recent advances of deep learning, this data sparsity has caused difficulty in model performance enhancement and reproduction.
+One potential solution to the aforementioned data sparsity problem is to pretrain a model on large data and then leverage the model's knowledge to a downstream task.
+However, pretraining on supervised tasks (e.g., speech recognition) is time-intensive and costly with manual labeling.
+Self-supervised training, which utilizes the original property of the data, can potentially remove the dependency on manual labels, thus being able to easily scale with data.

-Notable work on pretraining audio features for depression detection includes\cite{Salekin2018}, which trained a audio word-book in unsupervised fashion using Gaussian mixture models to extract segment-level features and uses a BLSTM model with max-temporal pooling as a depression classifier.
-Approaches such as EmoAudioNet\cite{Rejaibi2019} require large 1000h (Librispeech), gender-labelled training data to be successful, however, labeling those quantities of data is costly.
-However, little research has been done on self-supervised audio feature extraction, compared to high-level text-based features because: \begin{enumerate*}[label=\itshape\arabic*\upshape)] \item Content-rich audio contains undesirable information, such as environmental sounds, interfering speech, and noise. \item Features are typically low-level and extracted within a short time-scale (e.g., 40 ms), each containing little information about high-level concepts (e.g., a single phoneme contains little information about a sentence). \end{enumerate*}

-In our point of view, a successful audio-embedding for depression detection needs to be extracted on sequence-level \cite{haque2018measuring,Salekin2018} (e.g., spoken sentence/utterance), in order to capture rich, long-term spoken context as well as emotional development within an interview.
-Thus, this work aims to explore whether self-supervised audio embeddings can be utilized for depression detection.

-\paragraph*{Contribution} This paper proposes \textit{DEPA}, a self-supervised, Word2Vec like pretrained \textit{dep}ression \textit{a}udio embedding method for automatic depression detection.
-Three sets of DEPA experiments are conducted.
-First, we investigate the use of DEPA by pretraining on depression (in-domain) data.
-Second, we further explore out-domain pretraining on other mental disorders interviewing conversation datasets and general-purpose speech datasets.
-Third, we compare DEPA to traditional, frame-level audio features.
-Besides the three sets of experiments, we also compare DEPA to previous works on audio-based depressio detection.
-To our knowledge, this is the first time a self-supervised neural network pretraining is performed on a depression detection task.